musicbeat/fpddir/README.md

 # [stddata](https://github.com/musicbeat/stddata)

-The [stddata](https://github.com/musicbeat/stddata) is a set of components that serve searches of "standard" data sets via http, supplying json responses.
+The [stddata](https://github.com/musicbeat/stddata) is a set of components implemented with [golang](https://golang.org) that serve searches of "standard" data sets via http, supplying json responses.
 The data sets are the Federal Reserve's ACH list, and ISO country, currency, and lanugage codes.

 ## Getting Started
  * [clone this repo](https://github.com/musicbeat/stddata) - data provider and search components